Four ways to research your potential customers

 A recent Entrepreneur article listed four ways for organizations to research their target audience.
 They are:

-Phone interviews: This is a cheaper and less strenuous alternative.
-You may find some resistance from those who don't want to divulge information over the phone, particularly when they are caught off guard with an unexpected phone call.
+This is a cheaper and less strenuous alternative.
+You may find some resistance from those who don’t want to divulge information over the phone.
 However, those who are willing to share with you over the phone can be a valuable asset.

-Email interviews: You may find slightly less resistance than you would with phone interviews because recipients can answer questions at their leisure, but you will lose the ability to engage in an interpersonal conversation.
-Again, this effort doesn't cost a whole lot and can yield strong results, even if you have to wade through some unusable responses.
+You may find slightly less resistance than you would with phone interviews because recipients can answer questions at their leisure.
+However, you will lose the ability to engage in an interpersonal conversation.
+Again, this effort doesn’t cost a whole lot and can yield strong results, even if you have to wade through some unusable responses.

 Regardless of what option you select, it’s important to do what you can to receive the best possible responses, as that will maximize the value of your research efforts.